ebokai/sciencemathematics/lorenz_waterwheel/README.md

 This project is an interactive **wheel-and-bucket physics simulation** implemented in Python using **Pygame** and **NumPy**.
 The simulation models a wheel with multiple buckets around its perimeter, where buckets can **fill and leak mass**, generating torque and affecting the wheel’s rotation.

+This code is inspired by **Steven Strogatz's book _Nonlinear Dynamics and Chaos_**, where a similar wheel-and-bucket system is used to illustrate principles of dynamical systems.

 It provides real-time visualization of **angular velocity**, **torque**, **mass distribution**, and **Fourier analysis** of the dynamics.

 ---